Turkey officially withdraws from treaty protecting women

 Erdogan emphasized traditional family and gender values Thursday, saying combating violence against women was also a fight to “protect the rights and the honor of our mothers, wives, daughters.”

-Women, LGBT groups and allies have been protesting the decision.
+Women, LGBT groups and others have been protesting the decision.
 They say the convention’s pillars of prevention, protection, criminal prosecution and policy coordination, as well as its identification of gender-based violence, are crucial to protecting women in Turkey.

+Hundreds of women gathered Thursday amid a heavy police presence in Istanbul’s main pedestrian thoroughfare.
+Police closed off the area but later briefly removed barricades to allow a short march.
+Protesters held colorful banners and rainbow flags, played music, whistled, and shouted slogans.

+On Saturday, police dispersed LGBT demonstrators with tear gas and detained dozens, who were later released.

-Data by the We Will Stop Femicide group shows 189 women were murdered in 2021 in the country, and 409 were murdered last year, including dozens found dead under suspicious circumstances.
+Data by the We Will Stop Femicide group show that 189 women have been murdered so far in 2021 in the country, and 409 last year.

 Amnesty International called Turkey’s withdrawal “shameful” in a statement.

 “At the stroke of midnight today, Turkey turned its back on the gold standard for the safety of women and girls.
-The withdrawal sends a reckless and dangerous message to perpetrators who abuse, maim and kill: that they can carry on doing so with impunity,” said Amnesty International’s Secretary General, Agnès Callamard.
+The withdrawal sends a reckless and dangerous message to perpetrators who abuse, maim and kill: That they can carry on doing so with impunity,” said Amnesty International’s Secretary General, Agnès Callamard.